rust-lang/rust/src/doc/rustc/src/platform-support/trusty.md

 ## Requirements

-This target is cross-compiled.
-It has no special requirements for the host.
+These targets are cross-compiled.
+They have no special requirements for the host.

-It fully supports alloc with the default allocator, and partially supports std.
+Support for the standard library is work-in-progress.
+It is expected that they will support alloc with the default allocator, and partially support std.
-Notably, most I/O functionality is not supported, e.g. filesystem support and networking support are not present and any APIs that rely on them will panic at runtime.

 Trusty uses the ELF file format.